 But men do best giving their full attention to 1 or 2 things at a time.
 So keep this in mind when you are trying to help your husband when he is struggling.
 Because if something is really on his mind and you start talking about something else, he may not be paying the best attention.

 It took me some time to realize that it wasn’t that my husband was ignoring me, but rather that he hadn’t finished processing something yet.
 So I try to let him change the subject when he is ready.
 And, in turn, I expect him to do the same for me.

-Ways To Help Your Husband When He’s Struggling
+More Ways To Support Your Husband When He’s Struggling

-- Remeber that he may not need what you need
+- Remember that he may not need what you need

 - Ask him how you can help